 ETHICS: My once conservative purest standard has softened.
 The Jungle and my old age have schooled me.
 There are a few lines here with bolts and cracks side by side.
 In the beggening we would pick the best clean trad lines.
 No problems here going ground up.
 Then we also saw good trad lines that would need cleaning.
 Sometimes we found that the material in the cracks was endless and deceptivily unstable.
 After scouring out a place for a couple of pieces, we would stand on aid and do more crack cleaning only to have our pro move or fail in the yet to be reached good rock.
 So then came a bolt to complete the ground up cleaning and hopes that the face to the left or right would work out into a sport alternative.
 Or, we thought the crack would never clean up and remain unsafe and the face moves were promising and close.
 After a fall with the drill and a small hole in my shoulder I have concluded the following: 1) Due to the extreme weathering that goes on here some routes are best set from the top down.
 Clean the line, establish the solid stances, mark out the clips remembering those shorter folks, and place bolts based on how good the rock is on this particular line.
 This also keeps your belayer happy.
 Many belays are from a narrow trail with few to no options for protection while the leader is cleaning on a ground up campaign.
 There are some very large blocks that often need removing.
 This type of top down plotting identifies future weathering issues and establishes a safe and lasting route.
 2) If the line is clean and on good rock to begin with, set it from the bottom up using camouflaged hardware.
 The locals love to site-in the new scope on the bright and shiney hangers.
 Also, please avoid crouding routes togeather here.
 There is so much rock here that one need not look far to find an isolated spot for an awsome new route.
 So before judging a line with a crack and a bolt, know how much cleaning work sometimes had to go into getting the route climbable.
 Avoid my mistakes by just doing the work from the top down and create a durable, safe route without bolts and cracks together.

 WEATHER: Thunder storms can be a problem but the rock dries out fast... not so much the road.
 If windy head deep into the "Lower Jungle" or even further into the "Distant Drum Area" and you can climb in calm albeit with the trees screaming above.
-There is more shade in the morning in the "Upper Jungle" though by 11:00 am or so it grows hot... move into the north facing routes in the "Lower Jungle" or "Distant Drum Area" where many fine routes can be found in shade or soon to become shady.
-This area is the the most protected from the sun.
+There is more shade in the morning in the "Upper Jungle" though by 11:00 am or so it grows hot... move into the north facing routes in the "Lower Jungle" or "Distant Drum Area" or even further into the "Planet of the Apes Area" where many fine routes can be found in shade or soon to become shady.
+These areas are the the most protected from the sun.
 The fall season may be the most pristine time to climb here and can last late into October and in 2012 we were climbing in early November.

 WHAT TO BRING: In terms of gear, a set of small to medium wires, at least a set of double 00 Metolious through BD 5s and perhaps one 6.
 Also, BD 4s are needed in threes on some of the classics.
 Bring four shoulder length and two five ft. runners along with a dozen QDs.
 Always have a light weight rain jacket and perhaps rain pants along.
 Speaking of clothing, shorts are a mistake!
 Long pants in any color but black (the flies here LOVE black) with a high top approach boot is recommended.
 Firewood is not a problem but thunderstorms are, so, bring the rainfly.
 Water is around in creeks on the drive up or in the Pine Lake Campground.
 Please bring a shovel to bury your shit!
 Wear a helmet unless you are really confident and 60 meter ropes will suffice on almost all of the routes.
 When you get back home please leave comments and ratings on what you did